Seismic Analysis, Earthquake Damage Assessment & Retrofit Solutions

 The Canterbury Television (CTV) Building collapsed during the Lyttelton Earthquake in February 2011 tragically taking the lives of 115 people.

-Compusoft Engineering Ltd. (CEL) was responsible for the Inelastic Time History Analyses used as part of the forensic investigation into the collapse.
+Compusoft Engineering was responsible for the inelastic time history analyses used as part of the forensic investigation into the collapse.
 Results were used to determine trends in building behaviour, the likely failure hierarchy, and to investigate the effects of cumulative damage resulting from sequential earthquakes.

-The Ibis Hotel suffered minor to moderate damage during the Canterbury earthquake sequence ongoing since 2010.
+The hotel suffered minor to moderate damage during the Canterbury earthquake sequence ongoing since 2010.

-Compusoft Engineering Ltd. (CEL) was engaged to determine through the use of an inelastic time history analysis whether the Ibis Hotel building could achieve 67%NBS (or greater) with the performance of the lap splices considered.
+Compusoft Engineering was engaged to determine, through the use of specialist software and inelastic time history analysis, that the hotel building could achieve New Zealand Standard accepted seismic performance post-earthquake.